GuhLelouch/easy-user/README.md

 Output:
 The output is an Excel file named "primers_list.xlsx".
 There you can find the resulting primers.

+Dependencies:
+If not already installed in the appropriate environment, please install pandas library with: pip install pandas

 Notice:
 It is very likely that many inserts will share the same backbone primers.
 However, the script doesn't delete those redundancies yet.
 Therefore, be careful not to send the same primers several times for synthesis.